-- Effective Tensor Function: effective_tensor() [effective_tensor(expr0)] No description available. - Eigenvalue Function: eigenvalue() [eigenvalue(expr0)] The expr0 argument must evaluate to a 3x3 symmetric tensor.
+Eigenvalue Function: eigenvalue () [eigenvalue (expr0)] The expr0 argument must evaluate to a 3x3 symmetric tensor.
 The eigenvalue expression returns the eigenvalues of the 3x3 symmetric matrix argument as a vector valued expression where each eigenvalue is a component of the vector.
-Use the vector component operator, //, to access individual eigenvalues. - Eigenvector Function: eigenvector() [eigenvector(expr0)] The expr0 argument must evaluate to a 3x3 symmetric tensor.
+Use the vector component operator, [], to access individual eigenvalues.
+If a non-symmetric tensor is supplied, results are indeterminate.

+Eigenvector Function: eigenvector() [eigenvector(expr0)] The expr0 argument must evaluate to a 3x3 symmetric tensor.
 The eigenvector expression returns the eigenvectors of the 3x3 matrix argument as a tensor (3x3 matrix) valued expression where each column in the tensor is one of the eigenvectors.